 The piazza is fronted by Basilica di San Marco ♥♥♥, a cathedral that is a splendid amalgamation of several architectural styles of West and East.
 The domes, the arches, the towers, the mosaics, the Horses of St Mark above the main doors – it all combines into one resplendent architectural spectacle.
 The interior splendor is almost blinding, with over 43,000 sq ft of golden mosaics.
 The treasury contains a number of magnificent artifacts collected by the Venetian Republic over the centuries.
 The gold-and-gemstones altarpiece, Pala d’Oro, is certainly worth the extra fee to view.
 And the extra fee for the Museum allows access to the terrace running along the façade.

-You can also view Torre dell’Orologio on the piazza, with its elaborate clock and two moors who hit the bell with their hammers when the time strikes.
-It is possible to arrange for a tour to see the inner workings of the clock, which I never prioritized.
+You can also view Torre dell’Orologio on the piazza, with its elaborate clock and two moors that hit the bell with their hammers when the time strikes.
+It is possible to arrange for a tour to see the inner workings of the clock.
 The rest of the buildings that surround the square on three sides are mostly of administrative nature and house expensive cafés and smart shops.
 The leading civic museum, Museo Correr ♥, is entered directly opposite the Basilica on the western edge of the square; it offers a reasonable collection of art, leaning towards religious paintings, set in palatial surroundings.
 Collections of the Archaeological Museum and a couple of rooms of Biblioteca Marciana are accessed as part of the Museo Correr visit.

 Next to the cathedral, on what is an appendix to the piazza called Piazzetta San Marco stands Palazzo Ducale ♥♥♥.
 It is a dazzling example of Venetian Gothic architecture.
-The tour of the interior includes several magnificent rooms and the famous Giant’s Staircase.
-There is no furniture in the palace and many works of art are recent additions to the ensemble, but the luxurious nature of this rulers’ residence is visible everywhere.
+There is no furniture in the palace and many works of art are recent additions to the ensemble, but the luxurious nature of this center of power of Venezia La Serenissima is visible everywhere.
 The excellent audio-guide narration explores in detail the history of the Republic and its administrative structure and functions.
-You will also walk over the Bridge of Sighs while on a tour of the palace.
+You will also walk over the Bridge of Sighs ♥ while on a tour of the palace.

 Piazzetta San Marco opens onto a vast expanse of water, from where the Grand Canal ♥♥♥ starts.
 You cannot walk along the canal in most instances, but you can ride its entire length on route #1 of the vaporetto.
 If you luck into getting on a boat with seats on the bow (this, unfortunately, is rare these days), especially in the early morning, I highly recommend such an excursion.
 I don’t possess enough superlatives to describe the views.

 You can also get an appreciation for the Grand Canal by crossing it via one of the bridges.
 The most recently built one, Constitution Bridge, connects the vehicular limit of the city, Piazzale Roma, with the main train station area; it is not too special in any sense.
 Ponte degli Scalzi is also close to the station – the Grand Canal here is only mildly picturesque.
 Rialto Bridge ♥♥♥, the most central crossing, is one of the city’s symbols.
-It is a prime spot for observing the hustle and bustle of the canal traffic from above; it is always full of people, with the added interest of carrying a number of shops on its span.
-Accademia Bridge ♥♥♥, the southernmost crossing, is less attractive in itself, but for my money, the canal views here are the most breathtaking.
+It is a prime spot for observing the hustle and bustle of the canal traffic from above; it is always full of people, with the added attraction of housing jewelry and souvenir shops on its span.
+The Accademia Bridge ♥♥♥, the southernmost crossing, is less attractive in itself, but for my money, the canal views here are the most breathtaking.

 Right by the Rialto is the department store of Fondaco Tedeschi.
-Its top terrace ♥♥ is another great vantage point for Grand Canal and generally Venice rooftop views.
-The entry is free, but you need to reserve a time slot in advance.
+Its top terrace ♥♥ is another great vantage point for the Grand Canal and generally for Venice rooftop views.
+Entry is free, but you need to reserve a time slot in advance.

 Another elevated viewpoint of note is Scala Contarini del Bovolo ♥♥♥.
 An exquisite architectural masterpiece in itself, it offers great views of major central landmarks from its top level.
 And if you take a vaporetto to San Giorgio and ascend the Campanile di San Giorgio Maggiore ♥♥♥ (elevator-enabled), you are in for the best views of the mouth of the Grand Canal.
 Another viewpoint that I have not had an opportunity to ascend to is the gallery at the top of the dome of Santa Maria della Salute.